epicallan/epicallan.github.io/posts/2019-09-24-unifying-servant-server-error-responses.md

 ## Intro

-The blog post is a discussion about exception handling in Servant and the `servant-errors wai middleware` Haskell library, its purpose and implementation details.
+The blog post is a discussion about exceptions in Servant and the `servant-errors wai middleware` Haskell library, its purpose and implementation details.

 Find library source code in the link below.